-Creamy Asparagus Soup (GF, DF, vegan)
+Creamy Asparagus Soup (vegan)

 How do you mark a new season?
 One of my favorite ways is by celebrating with fresh and seasonal ingredients.

 While we eat whole foods for their nutritious value, they also have energetic properties.
 I find that focusing on seasonal ingredients helps me adapt to external changes (like a shift in the weather).

 I recently discovered this creamy asparagus soup and am in love.
 It not only features one of my favorite spring veggies, but its also great for this time of year because it can be served warm or chilled - perfect for when the weather can’t make up its mind!